 Creating Sessions

 Press a in the dashboard to create a new agent session.
-The session creator guides you through directory selection and skill assignment.
+The wizard walks through directory, harness, skill, model, thinking effort, and an optional first message.

 Directory selection